-All protocols for human subjects research to be conducted by Columbia faculty, employees, and students must be submitted for review in Rascal, Columbia's research and administration compliance Information Technology Rascal (IT) system.
-Non-exempt projects must be prospectively approved by the appropriately designated IRB under one of Columbia's FWAs.
+All protocols for human subjects research to be conducted by Columbia faculty, employees, and students must be submitted for review in Rascal, Columbia's research administration and compliance Information Technology (IT) system.
+Non-exempt projects must be prospectively approved by the appropriately designated IRB under one of Columbia's FWAs or by an IRB to which Columbia has ceded IRB review through the terms of a reliance agreement.
 Exempt determinations at CUMC are made by an Administrative Review Committee (ARC) within the IRB office or any IRB Chair or Vice Chair; at CU-MS, exempt determinations are made by the IRB Chair or Vice Chair.
-Per Columbia policy, investigators may not make the final determination of exemption, i.e., protocols that appear to meet federal criteria for exemption must be submitted to the IRB for confirmation of exempt status.
+It is a Columbia policy that investigators may not make the final determination of exemption, i.e., protocols that appear to meet federal criteria for exemption must be submitted in Rascal for confirmation of exempt status.
 Certain pedagogical activities conducted by students must also be submitted for review, in accordance with the IRB Students as Researchers Policy (Reference Document #304), even though the regulatory definition of research may not be met.